 Configure the Editor

-) and what the initial document should be (content
+) - what the initial document should contain (

-To add your configuration, pass an object with settings to the Editor
+To configure the editor, pass an object with settings to the Editor

 import { Editor } from '@tiptap/core'